A Day Trip to Bonifacio Corsica

 We wander the harbor for a bit admiring the expensive yachts parked side-by-side.
 Then we begin the climb up the hill to see the fortified town edging the cliffs high above.

 The soaring white limestone cliffs are accented by the occasional sea stack formation just offshore.
-When we reach the top of the hill and enter the town through an arch in the city walls we are completely charmed by its beauty.
+We finally reach the top of the hill and enter the town through an arch in the city walls.

 It is immediately obvious what makes Bonifacio Corsica’s loveliest town.